 Yesterday I received a visit from my Uncle.
 When I was a kid being raised in Florida my adopted parents and family, would announce to us the we received a letter from our Indian relatives.
 I never recall my parents call any from here, brown people.Being raised in Florida did subject colored people to choice names but black people suffered the most.

 Since returning to the reservation in 1988.
-I have experienced my “racism” from a tribe I thought was home.
-Most springs from treatment from a white women struggling for power on the reservation.
+I have experienced my “racism” from a tribe tribal government at a place I thought was home.
+Most experiences springs from treatment from a white women struggling for power on the reservation.

 I was hired by the Chief in 1999.
 I recall him remarking about how well my resume was written.
 He asked me if I wrote the piece.
 At that time I was very young and really wanting to please everyone.
 I rarely recognized insults.
 As I look back now, that was an insult to me.